voltjia/style/C++/guide.md

 ### Namespace Names

-Namespace names should be all lower-case with underscore '_' as the word separator.
+A namespace name should be the same as the name of the root directory of the project to which it belongs.

 ### Type Names